Crockpot Candy

 Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

-That salty-sweet combo never disappoints and is similar to rocky road candy– but without the marshmallows.
+That salty-sweet combo never disappoints.
+It’s a little like rocky road candy, but without the marshmallows.
 So yummy!

 This section includes ingredient notes and substitution options.
 Get all measurements, ingredients, and instructions in the printable recipe card at the end of this post.